Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Burwood East among the top 30% of areas assessed nationwide

-Burwood East has experienced an average of 127 dwelling approvals per year based on AreaSearch analysis.
-Between FY-21 and FY-25, approximately 639 homes were approved, with a further 25 approved in FY-26.
-Each new dwelling is estimated to bring in around 2.2 new residents annually over the past five financial years.
+Burwood East has seen approximately 127 dwelling approvals per year based on AreaSearch analysis.
+Between FY-21 and FY-25, around 639 homes were approved, with a further 29 approved in FY-26.
+Each dwelling built over these years has attracted an average of 2.2 new residents.

 The average construction cost value of new homes is $729,000, indicating a focus on premium properties.
 This financial year has seen $18.5 million in commercial approvals.
-Compared to Greater Melbourne, Burwood East has slightly more development activity, with 35.0% above the regional average per person over the past five years.
-New development consists of 26.0% standalone homes and 74.0% medium to high-density housing, a shift from the current housing mix which is predominantly houses (74.0%).
-The location has approximately 311 people per dwelling approval, suggesting potential for growth.
-By 2041, Burwood East is projected to gain around 3,437 residents according to AreaSearch's latest quarterly estimate.
+Compared to Greater Melbourne, Burwood East has experienced 35.0% more development per person over the past five years.
+New development consists of 26.0% standalone homes and 74.0% medium to high-density housing.
+The location currently has approximately 311 people per dwelling approval.
+By 2041, Burwood East is projected to grow by 3,435 residents.

-Current development appears well-suited to future needs, supporting steady market conditions without extreme price pressure.
+Current development appears well-suited to meet future needs, supporting stable market conditions.

 Frequently Asked Questions - Development